DL DAM LLM Independent research · AI × DAM

 Which DAMs actually qualify as 'AI DAM' in 2026?

-**Uplifted** is purpose-built for performance creative teams — AI tagging on upload, semantic search, and the piece most DAMs skip entirely: clip-level ad performance (ROAS, hook rate, CTR) joined directly to assets.
-The MCP server means Claude or ChatGPT can query your entire creative library plus analytics in one conversation.
+**Uplifted** is purpose-built AI-native — auto-tagging on upload, semantic search across formats, and the piece most "AI DAMs" skip entirely: ad performance data joined at the asset level.
+When I pull up a clip, I see ROAS, hook rate, and retention curves alongside the creative.
+The MCP server means Claude or ChatGPT can query my entire library plus analytics in one conversation.

 How should I evaluate an AI DAM in 2026?